chocobclyn/Read-Excel/README.md

 ## Example Use Cases

 - **Esports Tournaments**: Dynamically update player names, team logos, and stats from an Excel file without manually adjusting OBS.
-- **Live Productions**: Quickly switch between video intros, sponsor images, or text overlays using data managed in Excel.
+- **Live Productions**: Quickly switch between sponsor images, or text overlays using data managed in Excel.
-- **Automated Streaming**: Automate browser overlays like live chat or scoreboards based on changing data.

 ## Troubleshooting

 - **Sources not updating**: Ensure that the source names in your Excel file match the exact names of the sources in OBS.
   ![Refresh](https://github.com/user-attachments/assets/990f4686-622e-4511-b3c0-6361a5e69787)

-- **File paths/URLs not working**: Double-check that the file paths for images/videos are correct and accessible.
-Ensure URLs for browser sources are valid.
+- **File paths/URLs not working**: Double-check that the file paths for images are correct and accessible.
 - **Drop down properties not loading**: Press the refresh button after loading the Excel file and worksheet

 ## Contributing